eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       Humana, a leading U.S. health insurance provider, partnered with EventNetUSA to produce and operate a multi-market&nbsp;*Pop-Up Guidance Center Program*&nbsp;for activating Medicare-eligible seniors.
-Proving to be a huge hit, events take place weekly in shopping malls, where seniors come to participate in free health education seminars, fitness classes, one-on-one consultations, biometric screenings and more\!
+Proving to be a huge hit, events take place weekly in shopping malls where seniors come to participate in free health education seminars, fitness classes, one-on-one consultations, biometric screenings and more\!
     single_image_block: